 Personal items such as deodorant, hairspray, nail polish, perfume and certain medicines are permitted in baggage in limited quantities.
 Items in carry-on baggage may not exceed three ounces per container in a clear, one-quart bag.
 Items in checked baggage may not exceed 16 ounces per container or 70 ounces total per passenger.

-Avalanche packs are not permitted in carry-on or checked baggage.
+Avalanche packs that contain 1.4s and CO2 are not allowed in carry-on or checked baggage.

 AA-9V, AAA, C, D alkaline, carbon zinc, silver oxide and nickel metal hydride batteries are allowed in checked and carry-on baggage as long as they are packed to prevent short circuiting.